polyformproject/commercial.polyformproject.org/terms.md

 The vendor agrees to task its personnel to negotiate an amendment to this agreement to increase the limits on the customer's use of the software on request.
 {{/expansion=negotiate}}

-## Permitted Use

-The customer may use the software only for its own computing needs and those of its subsidiaries and affiliates.
-The customer may not:

-- sell, lease, license, or sublicense the software or documentation

-{{#delivery=compiled}}
-- decompile, disassemble, or reverse engineer any part of the software
-{{/delivery=compiled}}

-- allow access to the software by others not licensed by this agreement

-- share copies of the software or documentation with with others not licensed by this agreement

-- make the software available to others as software-as-a-service

-- assist or allow others to use the software against the terms of this agreement

 ## Versions

 {{#maintenance=version}}